dcsil/CSC491/policies/team_grades.md

 Students should also maintain as complete a record of team interactions as possible.
 GitHub Issues are the best way to accommodate this, and are required to be used for roadmapping and gathering team feedback.

-Based on solicited, confidential feedback, or at the instructors discretion based on participation in the course - the Course Instructor may adjust the grade distribution within a team.
+Based on solicited, confidential feedback, or at the instructors discretion based on participation in the course - the Course Instructor may adjust the grade distribution within a team through means including lower participation grades and overall adjustment of the grade for individual assignments.